 Roughly speaking, you can divide the Costa del Sol into three areas:

-Central Costa del Sol: this section is the most developed and lies between Marbella and Malaga.
+This section is the most developed and lies between Marbella and Malaga.
 Here you’ll find the popular resorts of Mijas Costa, Fuengirola and Benalmadena as well as Torremolinos, the place where mass tourism began on the Costa del Sol back in the 1960s.

-Eastern Costa del Sol: situated between Malaga and Nerja, this section is much less-known and as such is quieter and less developed.
+Situated between Malaga and Nerja, this section is much less-known and as such is quieter and less developed.
 Popular resorts on the eastern Costa del Sol include Torre del Mar, Torrox and Nerja.